fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 There are other ways to implement debouncing.
 If you want to be really fancy you could use something like [RxDart](https://pub.dev/packages/rxdart).
-However, I've found it to be excessive to add another library just for this small piece of functionality, so we use a [Timer](https://api.flutter.dev/flutter/dart-async/Timer-class.html) instead.
+However, I think it is excessive to add another library just for this small piece of functionality.
+Therefore, we use a [Timer](https://api.flutter.dev/flutter/dart-async/Timer-class.html) instead.

 ### Connect page